-About the Franco-Moroccan photographer who died in the 2016 Ouagadougou terrorist attack.
-Her family is establishing a foundation in Morocco, to keep her legacy alive, and continue her work linking art with social action.
+About the Franco-Moroccan photographer who died in the 2016 Ouagadougou terrorist attack, and the new foundation in her honor.
 By Hannah Kugel.

 In the aftermath of the Nuclear Deal, the desire for self-determination of Iran's art scene could be overshadowed, again, by the renewed expectations of a Western culture industry hungry for easy definable identity-based movements.
 By Michel Dewilde.

 The show at SALT, Istanbul, traced the origins of Turkey's current context via artworks, and elements of popular culture and social movements since the coup d'état in 1980.
 Photos of the exhibition and review.
 By Bora Gürdaş .

 The exhibition responded to political and social outcomes of past and present events, as well as their connection with literature, music, and film.
 Darat al Funun, Amman, 2016.

 Repositioning the Sursock Museum in Beirut's current challenging context after 8 years of closure.
 Interview with director Zeina Arida.
 By Laurence Cornet.